Zero-Latency Trading: Optimizing Solana RPCs for Sniping

 - VPS Co-Location: They rent Virtual Private Servers (VPS) operating in exactly the same AWS or Equinix data centers as the top Solana validators.

-- Local Execution: The FRB Agent is specifically designed as a locally executing desktop application.
+- Local Execution: The AI-FRB Agent is specifically designed as a locally executing desktop application.
 It can be effortlessly deployed onto a specialized VPS in Virginia (US-East) or Tokyo, bringing physical latency down to 1-3 milliseconds.

 Step 4: Optimized Transaction Construction